Why I don’t want another Black president

 The unique monster of a Black presidency mutilates its prey with unique weapons.
 Rather than a sustained and necessary critique of the anti-Black state, Black people are encouraged to defend the president’s shortcomings, overlook his signing off on the bombs raining down on our children’s heads, and to confuse legitimate critiques with the racism he faced.
 All of this mutes necessary challenges to the violence of the state in a way neoliberalism requires, diversifying the face of imperialism in order to legitimize it.
 The feeling of recognition one gains in seeing themselves in high places is a powerful thing, sometimes powerful enough to evoke the need to overlook what is sacrificed in order to attain it.

-Obama’s Blackness seductively obscured and excused the presidency’s limitations.
+Obama’s Blackness seductively obscured and excused the presidency’s limitations (as highlighted here by Kiese Layman).
 Refusing another Black president is a rejection of that obfuscation.
 It is a rejection of the type of “representation” that does not recognize Black life—that sees us, yes, but as bodies, not as human.

 Representation is important, but this is a demand for a fuller representation.
 It is knowing it is possible to forge important symbols of Black love, Black family, Black resilience, and Black success that do not have limitations that necessarily bolster our oppression.
 We should know that it is possible to see ourselves in a way that does not rely upon anyone else being able to look away.
 It is possible to see ourselves in a way that is not threatened with complete reversal every 4 to 8 years.